SDG-AI-Lab/Digital_Technologies_Radar/README.md

       </a>
     </p>
     <p align="center">Completed bachelor's degree in Software Engineering in 2021 and have been a Full-Stack engineer for 1 year.</p>
-    <p><i>"I am grateful for the opportunity to collaborate with the individuals on my team to contribute to the area of disaster management on behalf of the UNDP."</i></p>
+    <p><i>"I am grateful for the opportunity to collaborate with the individuals on my team to contribute to the area of disaster context on behalf of the UNDP."</i></p>
     </td>
     <td>
     <p align="center">